jeffbass/yin-yang-ranch/README.rst

 variety of plants and fruit trees that can feed birds, bees, butterflies and people.
 We are in Southern California about 10 miles from the Malibu coast.
 Drought and limited rainfall are the toughest climate issues.
-Monitoring and observation are important, so we built a Raspberry PiCamera system to read the water meter and monitor temperatures to optimize irrigation.
-We can send a text message to the system ("Susan") to ask about water usage or temperatures:
+Monitoring and observation are important, so I built a Raspberry PiCamera system to read the water meter and monitor temperatures to optimize irrigation.
+I can send a text message to the system ("Susan") to ask about water usage or temperatures:

 .. image:: docs/images/text-messages.jpg